ACC commander announces new William Tell award

 |0

-This work, ACC commander announces new William Tell award [Image 5 of 5], by SSgt Dana Tourtellotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ACC commander announces new William Tell award, by Lemuel Casillas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT